Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADDirectoryRoleMember.md

 # Get-AzureADDirectoryRoleMember

 ## SYNOPSIS
-Get the members of a directory role.
+Gets members of a directory role.

 ## SYNTAX